doukutsu-rs/doukutsu-rs/README.md

 A re-implementation of Cave Story (Doukutsu Monogatari) engine written in [Rust](https://www.rust-lang.org/), aiming for behavior accuracy and cleaner code.
 Later plans might involve turning it into a fully-featured modding tool with live debugging and stuff.

+The engine also contains some (might be buggy and not accurate, everything was pure guess work on data files to avoid legal issues) implementation of Cave Story+ features from both PC and Switch versions.

+Note you have to ship the data files yourself if you want to play with those features, but nothing is stopping you from creating a modification of freeware files that uses those new TSC opcodes and features.
+I'd actually would like to see something cool created using this engine.

 **The project is still incomplete and might not be playable.
 Expect lots of breaking changes and bugs**

 [Join the Discord server](https://discord.gg/fbRsNNB)